noteflakes-music/lyp/README.md

 - Optimistic constraint: `package>=0.1.0`, which means any version equal to or higher than 0.1.0.
 - Pessimistic constraint: `package~>0.1.0`, which means any version equal or higher than 0.1.0, and lower than 0.2.0.
 This type of constraint is useful for packages which follow the semantic versioning standard.

-Version specifiers could be used when installing, listing and requiring packages, and also for specifying versions of lilypond (see below).
+Version specifiers could be used when installing, listing and requiring packages, and also for specifying versions of Lilypond (see [below](#installing-and-using-lilypond)).
 For example:

 ```bash
 $ lyp install "dummy~>0.2.0"